Ratakor/dotfiles/README.md

 ![screenshot](/pictures/normal.png)

 ## Installation
 I follow the [.local convention](https://gist.github.com/Earnestly/84cf9670b7e11ae2eac6f753910efebe) so be sure that PREFIX is setup the way you like.
 Also if you're not using Artix OpenRC you will probably need to edit .local/share/packages/packages according to your distro.
+Also you'll need Arch repos if you're using Artix.

 DO NOT TRY TO INSTALL if it's not a fresh install and you don't know what you're doing.